hamza783/tiny-url/README.md

 # tiny-url

 This is a microservices project to create tiny url.
 Written in golang.
 It uses REST api to connect to api gateway which then uses gRPC to communicate to other microservices.
 The data is then saved in redis.
-This is a small project to learn about implementing microservices arcitecture.
+This is a small project to learn about implementing microservices architecture.
 All the services are saved in 1 repo for easy management.

 ## Setup

-Start each microservice in a different terminal.
 Make sure you have redis installed locally.
 Redis is used to store the `short_url` and `long_url` mapping.
 It is acting as a database for this project.

+### If using docker:
+This project uses docker to spin up all the microservices and redis.
+To start all the services, simply run this command: `docker compose up`

+### If not using docker, start individual services:
-### api-gateway
+#### api-gateway
 To start the api gateway server:
 ```bash
 go run api-gateway/cmd/main.go